 Prizes, Prizes, Prizes!

-Monthly, quarterly, and yearly we will be drawing prizes for the Horse Play Program!
-For every 10 minutes you record of an activity in the learn, horsemanship or play category you will earn 5 points.
-You can only enter activities from the day of or the day before so it is best to record daily so you don’t miss the opportunity to log your minutes!
-After entering an activity, you will also have the opportunity to earn 5 points by answering a question.
+Monthly, quarterly, and yearly we will be drawing prizes for Horseplay!
+For every 10 minutes you record of an activity in the learn, horsemanship or play category you will earn 10 points.
+You can only enter activities from two days prior so it is best to record daily so you don’t miss the opportunity to log your minutes!
+After entering an activity, you will also have the opportunity to earn 5 points by answering a question and you can earn 20 points by inviting friends to connect with you in the app!
+We are excited to partner with many amazing BC based equestrian businesses for our gift card prizes and there are plenty to be won in the youth and adult categories.
+View the Prize List to see a breakdown on all the great prizes to be won!

 It was certainly time for an update of the Ride and Drive program and we are hoping that this program will encourage you to learn, practice good horsemanship and have fun!
 Read on to discover the activities we encourage you to record in this program: